NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Insect Shape.md

 **Prerequisites** Untamed Form
 * * *
 Your understanding of life expands, allowing you to mimic a wider range of creatures.
-Add the shapes in [[Spells/Insect Form|Insect Form]] to your [[Spells/Untamed Form|Untamed Form]] list.
+Add the shapes in [[Insect Form|Insect Form]] to your [[3-Rules/Character Building/Spells/U/Untamed Form|Untamed Form]] list.
 Whenever you use _untamed form_ to polymorph into the non-flying insect shapes listed in pest form, the duration is 24 hours instead of 10 minutes.

 *Source: Pathfinder Player Core*
 *ORC*